ethannnn6122/persona-panel/README.md

 1.  **Initialization:** The script initializes the SQLite and ChromaDB databases.
 2.  **User Input:** The user provides an ethical question.
 3.  **Opening Statements:** For each persona, the script constructs a prompt that includes the persona description, the user's question, and any relevant historical context from the vector store.
-It then sends this prompt to the corresponding language model via the Ollama API.
+It then sends this prompt to the corresponding language model via the respective API.
 4.  **Rebuttals:** The script compiles all the opening statements and asks each persona to write a rebuttal that defends its original position and counters the other arguments.
 5.  **Voting:** Each persona is asked to act as an impartial judge and vote for the most persuasive argument.
 6.  **Results and Logging:** The votes are tallied, a winner is declared (if there is no tie), and the debate is logged to the databases.
 The winning arguments are flagged in the vector store to be used as positive examples in the future.